bradyjcamp/city-explorer/README.md

 Click on attached [link](https://wonderful-liskov-30f90e.netlify.app/) for live site.

-If you would like to install locally please clone down repository and enter command `npm i`.
+If you would like to install locally please clone Express Server to run locally - `git clone https://github.com/bradyjcamp/city-explorer-api.git`

+Then install the server dependencies locally by entering `npm i`.

-Then enter command `npm start`
+Then enter command `npm start` to start the server.

+Next clone down the front end repository - `git clone https://github.com/bradyjcamp/city-explorer.git`

+Enter command `npm i`.

+Then enter command `npm start`.

 ## Architecture

-This application was creating using `create react app city-explorer`
+This application was creating using React - `create react app city-explorer`

 Whiteboard created using Miro.